alexnm/house-moldovan-blog/src/posts/itineraries/vietnam-cambodia.md

 The rule of thumb that we followed when it comes to hotels was: make sure it's well located and clean.
 The prices are quite low compared to the European ones, with around 35USD / double room / night we were able to find very good places.
 Don't go for lower than that, as some hotels can be quite sketchy.
 Of course, there are a lot of luxury hotels as well, but we preferred to spend the money differently.

 For their services especially, we highly recommend [La Selva hotel](https://www.booking.com/hotel/vn/the-jasmine.en-gb.htm) in Hanoi.
 We stayed there for just one night, because they had no room available for the night between our two trips to Sapa and Ha Long Bay.
-They moved our luggages from one hotel to the other at no extra cost, and also came to greet us in the morning before we left for Ha Long Bay.
+They moved our luggage from one hotel to the other at no extra cost, and also came to greet us in the morning before we left for Ha Long Bay.

 [Shadow Angkor Residence](https://www.booking.com/hotel/kh/shadow-angkor-residence.en-gb.html?aid=304142) in Siem Reap was the best we had during our entire trip.
 Very clean, great smelling room and very good services offered by the staff.

 All hotels have safe boxes.
-Make sure to use them, it's a lot easier to walk around in the crowds without worriying about your passports or money.
+Make sure to use them, it's a lot easier to walk around in the crowds without worrying about your passports or money.
 We had a few copies of our passports with us, and carried "a pair" of those in our wallets.
 They also come in handy as some hotels also need to keep either the passport or a copy of it for the duration of your stay.

 **Food**

 Food in Vietnam is a-ma-zing.
 You need to try at least the traditional [pho soup](https://en.wikipedia.org/wiki/Pho) and [spring rolls](https://en.wikipedia.org/wiki/Spring_roll#Vietnam) - they come in different options: fresh or deeply fried, vegetarian or with meat.
-Also, coconut water drank direcly from a coconut nut is very good (especially if it's cold).
+Also, coconut water drank from a coconut nut is very good (especially if it's cold).

 <figure>
   <img src="/img/vietnam/food.jpg" alt="">